sonervergon/typethon/README.md

 2. Add the service to the workspace by updating its package.json

-3. Add scripts to the root package.json for convenience
+3. Add the service to the Turborepo pipeline in `turbo.json` if needed

+4. The service will be automatically included in the root dev command

 ## Contributing

-Please see [DEVELOPMENT.md](./DEVELOPMENT.md) for contribution guidelines.
+Please see [DEVELOPMENT.md](./apps/core/DEVELOPMENT.md) for contribution guidelines.